CarlosMunozDiaz/knightcenter-data-mapping/README.md

 **When you're done for the day ...**

 - Go to [github.com/codespaces](https://github.com/codespaces)
-- Click on the three dots in the row for "My class codespace"
+- Click on the three dots in the row for "My class codespace" > Nuevo commit antes de realizar esta acción
 - Click "Stop codespace"

 **Returning to work**